srirangamv/srirangamv.github.io/_posts/2020-04-11-an-unusual-hello-world.md

 Hello World 10!<br/>
 </p>

-<p>The .NET Framework includes a mechanism called the Code Document Object Model (CodeDOM) that enables developers of programs that emit source code to generate source code in multiple programming languages at run time, based on a single model that represents the code to render. open visual studio create new console app targeting .NET 4.5 framework</p>
+<p>.NET Framework provides a mechanism called the Code Document Object Model (CodeDOM).
+Using this we can compile dynamic code and generate assemblies from a .NET program itself.
+This can be done using any of programming languages at run time, based on a single model that represents the code to render.
+Open visual studio create new console app targeting .NET 4.5 framework</p>

 {% highlight csharp %}